by XdarksparkX

 Stand-Outs: Sierra, Jessica

-Face-Palms: Karlie, Sarah
+Face-Palms: Karlie, Sarah - THE AXE:

 Those called to the Grand Ballroom for judgment were as follows: